dohernandez/form3-service/README.md

 `pkg`

-    * Can't import import `internal` packages.
+    * Can't import `internal` packages.
     * Packages placed here should be considered as vendor.
     * Stick to the testing package in go.
     * NOT allowed to panic an application.
     * NOT allowed to wrap errors.
     * Return only root cause error values.
     * NOT allowed to set policy about any application concerns.
-    * NOT allowed to log, but access to trace information must be decoupled.
+    * NOT allowed to log.
+Access to trace information must be decoupled.
     * Configuration and runtime changes must be decoupled.
     * Retrieving metric and telemetry values must be decoupled.
     * Stick to the testing package in go.
     * Test files belong inside the package.
-    * Focus more on unit than integration testing.
+    * Focus more on unit than integration tests.

 `internal\domain`

     * NOT allowed to panic an application.
     * Allowed to wrap errors when domain concern.
     * Wrap errors with context if not being handled.
-    * Allowed to set policy about any application concerns.
+    * Allowed to set policies about any application concerns.
-    * Allowed to log and handle configuration natively.
+    * Allowed to log and handle configurations natively.
     * Minority of handling errors happen here.
     * Stick to the testing package in go.
     * Test files belong inside the package.
-    * Focus more on unit than integration testing.
+    * Focus more on unit than integration tests.
-    * Package at the same level are not allowed to import each other.
+    * Packages at the same level are not allowed to import each other.
     * Package root can import subpackages.
     * Can't import `internal\platform` package

 `internal\platform`

     * NOT allowed to panic an application.
-    * NOT allowed to set policy about any application concerns.
+    * NOT allowed to set policies about application concerns.
-    * NOT allowed to log, but access to trace information must be decoupled.
+    * NOT allowed to log.
+Access to trace information must be decoupled.
     * Configuration and runtime changes must be decoupled.
     * Retrieving metric and telemetry values must be decoupled.
     * Return only root cause error values.
     * Stick to the testing package in go.
     * Test files belong inside the package.
-    * Focus more on unit than integration testing.
+    * Focus more on unit than integration tests.
     * Packages can import each other.
     * Can import `internal\domain` package